seabrus/editable-tables/README.md

-# Excel-like UI for Table-based Web Documents
+# EdiTable: Excel-like UI for Table-based Web Documents

 The aim of this project is to simulate some of the most popular MS Excel UI hot keys in table-based web documents which are used in accounting, science, etc.